 UK Vape Tax Confirmed For 2026 In Labour Party Budget

-It has been a dramatic few days for vapers in the UK, as Starmer's Labour government begin ironing out their plans for future legislation.
-A number of measures previously discussed by the Conservatives under Rishi Sunak regarding tobacco and vaping have re-entered the fray, the latest of which being the announcement of the very first landmark tax on e-liquids during Labour's budget reveal yesterday (30/10/24), with the hike now scheduled for October 2026.
+It has been a dramatic time for vapers in the UK, as Starmer's Labour government begin ironing out their plans for future legislation.
+A number of measures previously discussed by the Conservatives under Rishi Sunak regarding tobacco and vaping have re-entered the fray.
+The latest of which, being the announcement of the very first landmark tax on e-liquids, during Labour's budget reveal (30/10/24).
+The price hike has been scheduled to be introduced in October 2026.

-This news comes just days after confirmation that from the 1st of June 2025, it will no longer be legal to buy or sell single-use vape kits in any form.
-This gave retailers and consumers alike from the 24th October 2024, until the 1st June 2025 to buy and sell any remaining disposable vape stock they desire.
+This news came just days after confirmation that from the 1st of June 2025, it will no longer be legal to buy or sell single-use vape kits in any form.
+This gave the entire vape industry, including retailers and consumers alike, from the 24th October 2024, until the 1st June 2025 to buy and sell any remaining disposable vape stock they desire.

-Below we will explore the nature of the vape tax, as well as how it could impact vapers across the UK.
+Below we will explore the nature of the taxation, as well as how it could impact vapers across the UK.

 Why Is The UK Introducing A Vape Tax?